This information is for you if your fetal anomaly scan has shown that your baby has echogenic bowel

-Every woman in Wales is offered a fetal anomaly scan when they are between 18 and 20 weeks pregnant.
+Every pregnant woman in Wales is offered a fetal anomaly scan when they are between 18 and 20 weeks pregnant.
 The scan is a way of checking that your baby appears to be developing as expected.
 This means it may show up unexpected findings that would then need to be checked by other tests.

 Echogenic bowel is found in approximately 4 in 1000 (0.4%) fetal anomaly scans performed in Wales.